RichardJohnNowell/Only-Analog-secondhand-records-/README.md

     </a>
 </div>
 <br>
-<a href="https://only-analog-secondhand-records-95f4c3b4fb8c.herokuapp.com/" title="Only Analog Records" alt="Only Analog Records" rel="noopener">Visit Only Analog Records on Heroku</a>
+<a href="https://only-analog-secondhand-records-95f4c3b4fb8c.herokuapp.com/" title="Only Analog Records" alt="Only Analog Records" rel="noopener">Visit Only Analog Secondhand Records on Heroku</a>

 ## Contents
 * [Introduction](#introduction)